Ad Best Practices for Product Demos

 Rocketlane’s Google Ads prompt users to explore their competitive landing page, which compares their solution to other common alternatives like Asana.

-Just below the fold, users are can experience the Rocketlane platform themselves through an interactive demo illustrating how streamlined and intuitive the product is in contrast to its competitors’ platforms.
+Just below the fold, users can experience the Rocketlane platform themselves through an interactive demo illustrating how streamlined and intuitive the product is in contrast to its competitors’ platforms.

 At their core, interactive demos give prospects the data and confidence they need to make a purchase.
 When used across your campaigns, interactive demos can not only boost brand awareness and educate prospects, they can be the conversion tipping point, convincing users to buy.